The Monterey Bay Aquarium

 Results

-We solved the lab's artifact management issue by designing a management inventory system.
-We tested with actual users in-person, and streamlined their entire borrowing and lending process into one web platform.
+Designed an inventory management database that incorporates a borrowing and lending system.
+We tested with actual users in-person, and streamlined their entire borrowing and lending process into one web application.

 Research Approach